blue-yonder/azure-cost-mon/README.md

 ACE azure-costs-exporter
 ========================

-Prometheus scraper for the Microsoft Azure billing API.
+Prometheus exporter for the Microsoft Azure billing API.

 Description
 -----------

 **azure-costs-exporter** is a web app, that is intended to be called by [Prometheus](https://prometheus.io) to export billing information from Azure.
 It will then return the available metrics in Prometheus compatible format.

 The billing API in use is part of the "Enterprise Agreement (EA)" Portal.
-Hence it has not been tested for pay-as-you-go subscriptions.
+Hence, it is not available for pay-as-you-go subscriptions.
 The configuration requires an active EA with Microsoft.

 Configuration